johantonelli/did-you-know/README.md

 ## How It Works

 1. **Kotlin/JS Compilation**: Kotlin code is compiled to JavaScript using the Kotlin/JS compiler
-2. **URL-based Routing**: The URL path determines which Wikipedia category to fetch from
+2. **Hash-based Routing**: The URL hash determines which Wikipedia category to fetch from
 3. **Wikipedia API**: Uses Wikipedia's public API to fetch random articles or category members
 4. **Dynamic Content**: JavaScript fetches and displays new content on each page load or button click
 5. **GitHub Pages**: Serves the static HTML and compiled JavaScript files